MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 # Use Agisoft Metashape to create 3D models for use in Microsoft Dynamics 365 mixed-reality applications

-This tutorial will walk you through the process of using Agisoft’s Metashape photogrammetry software to create a 3D model that can be used on Microsoft Dynamics 365 Mixed Reality applications.
+This tutorial walks you through the process of using Agisoft Metashape photogrammetry software to create a 3D model that can be used in Microsoft Dynamics 365 mixed-reality applications.

-This document is created strictly for informative purposes to demonstrate how Agisoft Metashape works with Microsoft Dynamics 365
-Mixed Reality applications.
-The Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor
+This document is created strictly for informative purposes to demonstrate how Agisoft Metashape works with Microsoft Dynamics 365 mixed-reality applications.
+Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor
 Agisoft or any of Agisoft’s products.

 ## What is Agisoft Metashape?

-Agisoft Metashape is a stand-alone software product that performs photogrammetric processing of digital images and generates 3D spatial data to be used in GIS applications, cultural heritage documentation, and visual effects production as well as for indirect measurements of objects of various scales. -Agisoft Metashape
+Agisoft Metashape is a stand-alone software product that photogrammetrically processes digital images and generates 3D spatial data for use in Geographic Information System (GIS) applications, cultural heritage documentation, visual effects production, and indirect measurements of objects of various scales.
+[Learn more about Agisoft Metashape](https://www.agisoft.com/).

 ## Photography tips

 The following tips will help you take quality photos for photogrammetry:

-- If possible, take photos in a location where the lighting will remain consistent and does not cast shadows stark shadows
+- If possible, take photos in a location where lighting is consistent and doesn't cast shadows stark shadows.

 - If there are shadows cast, try to keep your own shadow out of the picture